 - info Gives information on the current package, e.g. the package's name, author, synopsis and its dependency specifications. - info package [--all] Prints information on the newest known version of the given package.
 The option --all shows more information. - info package version [--all] Prints basic information on the given package version.
-The option --all shows more information. - The option --all shows also all package versions.
-The option --csv shows the information in CSV format.
+The option --all shows more information.

-search query Searches the names and synopses of all packages in the central package index for a term.

-update Updates the local copy of the central package index to the newest available version.

-install Installs all dependencies of the current package.
-Furthermore, if the current package contains an executable application, the application is compiled and the executable is installed.

-install package [--pre] Installs the newest version of a package to the global package cache. --pre enables the installation of pre-release versions.
+- list [--all] [--csv] List the names and synopses of all packages in the central package index.
+The option --all shows also all package versions.
+The option --csv shows the information in CSV format. - search query Searches the names and synopses of all packages in the central package index for a term. - update Updates the local copy of the central package index to the newest available version. - install Installs all dependencies of the current package.
+Furthermore, if the current package contains an executable application, the application is compiled and the executable is installed (unless the option -n or --noexec is set). - install package [--pre] Installs the newest version of a package to the global package cache. --pre enables the installation of pre-release versions.